AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 New major version of the Mobile Core SDK for iOS has been released along with updates to other extensions.
 The current release includes the following changes:

-* Updated the minimum supported version to iOS 11.0 and tvOS 11.0.
+* Updated the minimum supported version to iOS 11.0 and tvOS 11.0 (for extensions which support tvOS).
 * Include XCFrameworks built with Xcode 14.1 with the GitHub release.

 Note that all these extensions must be updated together.